 Some suggestions for keeping evidence are:

 - Tell the police if you think you may have been drugged or your drink ‘spiked’.
-They will arrange for blood and urine tests.
+They can find out more about this and might arrange for blood and urine tests.

 - Try not to change your clothes.
-But if you do, put them in a clean plastic bag to give to the police.
+But if you do, put them in a clean paper bag to give to the police.

 - Try not shower or bathe even though this may be your first instinct.